How to Write a Business Email

 There is a tendency to over-communicate by email.
 While email is efficient and provides an electronic paper trail, not all communication should occur over email.

 Ask yourself: “Is this email really necessary?”
 Perhaps a quick phone call or a ping on the company messenger is more appropriate.
-If you’re expecting a lot of back-and-forth on the topic, a short conversation can eliminate a lengthy email chain.
+A short conversation can eliminate a lengthy email chain if you’re expecting a lot of back-and-forth on the topic.

 Choose the right channel to send information.
 Email is great, but it's one channel.